pydanny/pydanny-event-notes/DjangoConEurope2013/bleed_for_speed.rst

 How to speed up Django development
 ==================================

-.. note:: Disclaimer: Rob really promoted our book.
+.. note:: Disclaimer: Rob really promoted our book_.
 We had no idea before the conference he was going to do this.

 * Read `Two Scoops of Django`_ chapter 2 & 3.
 Much of it is summarized in https://github.com/twoscoops/django-twoscoops-project